All Episodes

 I didn't, but a lot of people did.

-Um But Mr. Snerdley, help me out here.
+But, Mr. Sterdley, help me out here.

 Have we been?

-I mean, I will admit that during the primary season before it was all over, we were on McCain's case pretty well.
+I mean, I will admit that during the primary season, before it was all over, we were on McCain's case pretty well.

-But we've been on McCain's case here.
+But have we been on McCain's case here?

 McCain's not in the news, folks.